MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-invoice-jobs.md

 > [!NOTE]
 > Alternatively, invoice a customer by selecting the project, and then choosing the **Create Sales Invoice** action.

-## <a name="to-create-and-post-project-sales-invoice-from-project-planning-lines"></a>To create and post project sales invoice from project planning lines
+## To create and post project sales invoice from project planning lines

 You can create an invoice from a project planning lines, and indicate at that time the quantity of the item, resource, or general ledger account that you want to invoice.